dakeshi/book/manuscript/Preface.md

 - Work in teams.
 - Project organization and Agile methodologies.
 - Importance of architectures and code style.
-- Git & Github *(I know, I fell in love a bit late, but I can't live without it now)*
+- Git & Github *(I know, I fell in love a bit late, but I can't live without it now)*.
-- First steps with Android *(I still remember what agonizing was leaving Objective-C to develop in Java and wait for Gradle to get the project compiled, it was the perfect time to prepare a coffee)*
+- First steps with Android *(I still remember what agonizing was leaving Objective-C to develop in Java and wait for Gradle to get the project compiled, it was the perfect time to prepare a coffee)*.

 One year later I joined the project [**8fit**](http://8fit.com) being in that case the Mobile Lead Developer responsible of both iOS and Android projects.
 The project was starting and I had a long road ahead, not only in the development side but also in teams leadership.
 During that time I have had the freedom of experiment and get the product close to the recent SDK improvements:

 - Since the first version of **Swift** we've been introducing new components to the app 100% writen in Swift.
 In fact, we've as a rule in the company to use Swift for future components and test them using Swift.
-- Developed an app for **Apple Watch**
+- Developed an app for **Apple Watch**.
-- Interaction with web doing native implementations, designing the migration to a pure native approach *(as Facebook did a long time ago starting with a web product)*
+- Interaction with web doing native implementations, designing the migration to a pure native approach *(as Facebook did a long time ago starting with a web product)*.

 Moreover having the leader position has allowed me to grow from the organizative perspective and learn a lot of skills and tricks to coordinate, manage, motivate and align human teams with the project needs.